Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it 'Generates the exact ALTER TABLE ADD INDEX SQL for a MySQL table column', including composite variant and EXPLAIN guidance.
-This is specific and distinguishes from sibling tools targeting other databases like Postgres or MongoDB.
+Clearly states it generates ALTER TABLE ADD INDEX SQL for a MySQL column, with composite variant and EXPLAIN guidance.
+Specific verb and resource, distinct from sibling tools targeting other databases.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.